ICTU/sonar/README.md

 ## Get in touch

-Point of contact for this repository is [Dennie Bouman](https://github.com/ICTU/sonar/blob/master/@denniebouman).
+Point of contact for this repository is [Dennie Bouman](https://github.com/denniebouman), who can be reached by [opening a new issue in this repository's issue tracker](https://github.com/ICTU/sonar/issues/new).